Red River Valley (song): Origins

+The song's first appearance in any printed source appears to have been in Milwaukee newspaper The Weekly Wisconsin in 1887.
+On June 25 a list appeared of song titles whose lyrics readers had requested, including Red River Valley, and a version of the lyrics appeared in the September 17 issue, supplied by a resident of the western Wisconsin town of Mondovi.
 According to Canadian folklorist Edith Fowke, there is anecdotal evidence that the song was known in at least five Canadian provinces before 1896.
 This finding led to speculation that the song was composed at the time of the 1870 Wolseley Expedition to Manitoba's northern Red River Valley.
 It expresses the sorrow of a local woman (possibly a Métis) as her soldier lover prepares to return to the east.
+Fowke's anecdotal evidence for a date before the 1880s, however, is sparse and dubious, and any connection with the Wolseley Expedition almost completely unsupported by evidence.
+The Red River Valley extends into the United States, where it forms the border between Minnesota and North Dakota.
+The question of the song's exact geographic origin therefore remains unresolved, though the great weight of the evidence does establish that it refers to this Red River and not to any southern or western American river by that name.

 The earliest known written manuscript of the lyrics, titled "The Red River Valley", bears the notations "Nemaha 1879" and "Harlan 1885."
 Nemaha and Harlan are the names of counties in Nebraska, and are also the names of towns in Iowa.

 The song appears in sheet music, titled "In the Bright Mohawk Valley", printed in New York in 1896 with James J. Kerrigan as the writer.
 The tune and lyrics were collected and published in Carl Sandburg's 1927 American Songbag.

 An important recording in this song's history was the 1927 Columbia Records master (15206-D) performed by Hugh Cross and Riley Puckett under the actual title of "Red River Valley".
 This version was the very first commercially available recording of this song under its most familiar title, and it was the inspiration for many of the recordings that followed.